udarasandalthenuwara/MerakiPacketCaptureTool/README.md

 Open MerakiPacketCaptureTemplate.xlsx in Google Sheets:
 Upload the file to Google Drive, then open it with Google Sheets.
 Alternatively, create a new spreadsheet and manually set up two sheets:

 Getting Started: Add labels in column A:
   A1: "Organization ID"
   A2: "API Key"
   A3: "Device Serial Number"
-A5: "Interface Type (e.g., wan1)"
+  A5: "Interface Type (e.g., wireless)"

 pcap list: Add headers in row 1:
   A1: "Capture ID"
   B1: "Download URL"
   C1: "Timestamp"

 Fill in the "Getting Started" sheet (column B):
   B1: Your Meraki Organization ID
   B2: Your Meraki API Key (generate from the Meraki Dashboard)
   B3: The serial number of the Meraki device to monitor
   B5: The interface type (e.g., "wan1")

 4. Install the Script
 In your Google Sheet, go to Extensions > Apps Script.